SandyCherry96/customer-risk-analytics/README.md

 Organizations processing high volumes of customer transactions face increasing exposure to fraud, payment failures, and chargebacks, which directly impact revenue, operational costs, and customer trust.
 Risk indicators are often scattered across multiple systems, making it difficult to identify risky customers early and evaluate whether they are still financially valuable.

-The project simulates a real-world risk analytics workflow, where risk signals such as fraud, payment failures, and chargebacks are scattered across multiple operational tables and must be consolidated into actionable insights.

 ## 🎯 Business Objective